uswds/uswds/README.md

 #### Sass

-The Standards are easily customizable using the power of [Sass (Syntactically Awesome Style Sheets)](http://sass-lang.com/).
+The Design System is easily customizable using the power of [Sass (Syntactically Awesome Style Sheets)](http://sass-lang.com/).
 The main Sass (SCSS) source file is located here:

 ```
 node_modules/uswds/src/stylesheets/uswds.scss